How to hire and manage freelance writers

-Having a seamless payment process in place is another great way to build lasting relationships.
-It enables you to be transparent with your freelancers about when they should raise their worksheets, how their invoices will be processed and exactly when they can expect to receive the payments.
+- Have a seamless payment process in place..
+Not being paid on time (or paid at all!) is a major point of concern for many freelancers, even today.
+Having a streamlined payment process enables you to be transparent with your freelancers about when they should raise their worksheets, how their invoices will be processed and exactly when they can expect to receive the payments.
 Automating this step helps you make the process more consistent, and eliminate any room for error.
 This sets you apart as a reliable client and makes your writers keen to work with you again.

 Following these steps is simple enough when you’re working with a couple of content writers — but it gets progressively trickier as you bring more freelancers on board.
 Suddenly, you find most of your time being taken up by the intricacies of hiring and managing them.
 That’s where a platform like TalentDesk.io proves indispensable.

-- Onboarding becomes simple.
-Our customised onboarding form helps you store all crucial freelancer details and paperwork securely in one place.
+- Onboarding becomes simple: Our customized onboarding form helps you store all crucial freelancer details and paperwork securely in one place.
 So you can pull up any form or document later, without needing to hunt through various apps and inboxes.

-- It simplifies the briefing process.
-The platform functions as a centralised hub for your brand guidelines and creative briefs, so your freelancers have access to all the information they’ll need to get started.
+- It simplifies the briefing process: The platform functions as a centralized hub for your brand guidelines and creative briefs, so your freelancers have access to all the information they’ll need to get started.

-- Group chats get more organised.
-Our discussion boards lets you streamline all project-related communication with multiple freelancers, so nobody gets left out of the loop.
+- Group chats get more organized: Our discussion boards lets you streamline all project-related communication with multiple freelancers, so nobody gets left out of the loop.

-- It lets you manage a freelancer database.
-Keep track of all your contractors and freelancers, organised by location, rating, experience, skills and rates.
+- It lets you manage a freelancer database: Keep track of all your contractors and freelancers, organized by location, rating, experience, skills and rates.
 So the next time you need a freelance writer, choosing the right person will take seconds.